PangJiutian/Pangjiutian.github.io/_pages/about.md

 I am passionate about solving seismic inverse problems, with a particular focus on leveraging machine learning techniques.
 In parallel, I have a strong interest in geological modeling, where physics-based simulations enable the construction of realistic synthetic data.

-I am currently **Ph.D. opportunities starting in Fall 2026**, and I am always open to academic collaborations that intersect with my research interests.
+🚀 **I am currently seeking Ph.D. opportunities starting in Fall 2026**, and I am always open to academic collaborations that intersect with my research interests.

 Topics I’m Excited About: